What Injuries Qualify for Workers' Comp in Ohio?

 Mental conditions without a related physical injury or illness

-The Bureau of Workers’ Compensation (BWC) enforces these rules.
+The Ohio Bureau of Workers’ Compensation (BWC), a government-operated fund that uses a monopolistic model, enforces these rules.
 If you’re unsure whether you may be eligible, it is wise to consult an attorney.
-A compensation lawyer can help you understand your rights and determine if your personal injury qualifies for benefits.
+A compensation lawyer can help you understand your rights and determine if your personal injury qualifies for coverage.

 Ohio Workers’ Compensation Laws and Statutes

 The workers’ compensation law in Ohio is found in Title 41 of the Ohio Revised Code.
-These statutes guide how the workers’ comp system works.
+These statutes guide how workers’ comp coverage works and what an employer must provide.

 O.R.C.
 4123.512 allows appeals to the Court of Common Pleas if disputes arise.